ChilliCream/hotchocolate-docs/docs/aspnet.md

 }
 ```

-The response in both cases will by default be JSON.
+The response in both cases will be JSON by default.
 The response serializers can be swapped out and you could for instance go protobuf.

 ```json
 {